May 25, 2018

 Numerous experts in the deep learning community have already begun to draw attention to the importance of reproducibility, like this excellent post by Pete Warden at Google.
 However, reproducibility in ML remains elusive, as we illustrate via the example below.

 You’ve been handed your first project at your new job.
-The inference time on the existing ML model is too slow, so the team wants you to analyze the performance tradeoffs of a few different architectures.
+The inference time on an existing ML model is too slow, so the team wants you to analyze the performance tradeoffs of a few different architectures.
 Can you shrink the network and still maintain acceptable accuracy?

 The engineer who developed the original model is on leave for a few months, but not to worry, you’ve got the model source code and a pointer to the dataset.
 You’ve been told the model currently reports 30.3% error on the validation set and that the company isn’t willing to let that number creep above 33.0%.